EUDAT-B2DROP/b2sharebridge/README.md

 ## Testing

-For testing your php code you need to [install PHPUnit](http://phpunit.de/getting-started.html) and run:
+For testing your php code you need to [install PHPUnit](http://phpunit.de/getting-started.html) and PHP_CodeSniffer, then run:

     phpunit -c phpunit.xml
+    phpcs --extensions=php --ignore=*/tests/*,*/templates/* .

 Another way to directly test your code with your browser is via "ocdev".
 This is a tool provided by the owncloud developers, it requires python3 (virtualenv is suggested) and php.
 Some but not all instructions: